GeekInTheNorth/GeekInTheNorth.github.io/Projects.md

 Additional features include:

+- The ability to manage Content Security Policy headers through an easy to use interface:
+  - Content-Security-Policy
+  - Content-Security-Policy-Report-Only
-- Automatic updating of the Content Security Policy based on a centrally controlled whitelist specified by the CMS Administrator.
+- Automatic updating of the Content Security Policy based on a centrally controlled allowlist specified by the CMS Administrator.
 - The ability to configure additional sources for the Content Security Policy for an individual content page.
-- CSP Violation Report with the ability to easily whitelist any domain based on it's violation.
+- Content Security Policy Violation Report with the ability to easily allow any domain based on it's violation.
+- The ability to manage Cross Origin Resource Sharing (CORS) headers through an easy to use interface:
+  - Access-Control-Allow-Origin
+  - Access-Control-Allow-Methods
+  - Access-Control-Allow-Headers
+  - Access-Control-Max-Age
+  - Access-Control-Request-Method
+  - Access-Control-Request-Headers
-- The ability to manage other security headers such as:
+- The ability to manage simple security headers through an easy to use interface:
   - Cross-Origin-Embedder-Policy
   - Cross-Origin-Opener-Policy
   - Cross-Origin-Resource-Policy